 Expectations for Recovery

 We want to help you get back on your feet as soon as possible, which means following post-surgical instructions to the letter.
 Your recovery will depend on your condition and the type of surgery performed.
 However, in most cases, we'll recommend that you get plenty of rest, ice the affected area, compress the wound to aid in further strain, and keep the area elevated to reduce any possible swelling.
-In some cases, we may encourage you to use bandages, splints, surgical shoes, casts, crutches, orthotics, or a cane, depending on how much weight your foot and ankle can bear.
+In some cases, we may encourage you to use bandages, splints, surgical shoes, casts, knee scooters, orthotics, or a cane, depending on how much weight your foot and ankle can bear.